 - CSP: Cloud computing Service Provider

-where the Resource Operator and the CSP might be the same entity.
+where the Resource Operator and the Signatory might be the same entity.

 Per Circular 17/654, direct as well as indirect outsourcing to a CSP (in either Luxembourg or abroad) will be possible.
 In case of direct outsourcing, the ISCR will need to appoint a Cloud Officer who will be responsible for the use of the cloud computing services and who guarantees the competences of the teams6.
 In case of indirect outsourcing, the ISCR may either use (i) a Luxembourg Support PFS or (ii) a non-regulated entity that is located either abroad (group exempted or not) or in Luxembourg and group exempted, in which cases the Cloud Officer will be appointed at the level of the Support PFS/non-regulated entity.